 Thus, under the previous NHIS design (with which Panel 21 is associated) the 165 variance estimation strata created were numbered 1001-1165 for the 2017 PIT file.
-Panels associated with the new design have 117 variance strata.
-For Panels 22 and 23 of the 2018 PIT file variance strata were numbered 2001-2117.
-Each variance stratum had either two or three variance estimation PSUs.
+Panels associated with the new design now have 105 variance strata.
+As mentioned in the discussion earlier related to the NHIS sample design, the new NHIS sample design implemented in 2016 was further modified in 2018.
+This affected the variance structure previously established for MEPS beginning in 2017.
+For that MEPS sample 117 variance strata were constructed numbered from 2001 to 2117.